.With featured events throughout the year, the UK’s original and number one safari park is the place you can visit all year round.

 Are you ready for the adventure of the safari drive-through?
 Visit the world-famous Lions of Longleat, explore the Wolf Wood, meet Anne the Elephant and test your nerves with Monkey Mayhem.
 With lots to see and much more to explore, the safari offers a taste of the wild in Wiltshire.
-Make sure you set aside about 1.5 to 2 hours
+Make sure you set aside about two hours.

 There is also plenty to see outside of the car in the main area near the magnificent Longleat House, seat of the Marquess of Bath.
 With crocodiles, koalas, bats and even gorillas as well as play parks, little (or big!) explorers will love spending time here as well as riding the miniature railway, or taking a cruise to feed the seals.